08 Apr Where to find the best Tulip Fields in the Netherlands

 Next to the longest runway in Amsterdam Schiphol, you will find a few tulip fields.
 Combine this with a trip to the Polderbaan to see airplanes take off and land.
 This is also the tulip field you see in the header photo of this article.

 We have the Van Gogh Museum, and we have the Keukenhof.
-It’s the one place all travelers know about.
+It’s the one place all travellers know about.
 Mind you, if you visit the Keukenhof, you will share the tulip watching with thousands of tourists from all over the world.
-Unfortunately the Keukenhof is closed until further notice but you can still visit interactively!
-A virtual 360 degree tour through the park will also be available soon, so that as a visitor you can still take a digital walk through Keukenhof.
-This can also be seen via @visitkeukenhof on Facebook, Instagram and YouTube.
-Keukenhof is virtually open until 10 May.
+Unfortunately the Keukenhof remained closed during Covid but could still visit them interactively!
+A virtual 360 degree tour through the park proved that the Keukenhof could be very innovative.

 Please be aware that you cannot walk into every tulip field.
 If you see the farmer, please ask for permission.
 Otherwise respect their crop and do not walk in between the flowers (only the ground/sandy parts).
 There are wider area’s that you can take photo’s from.
 This year many tulip farmers have decided to close their fields with gates because there are so many tourists ruining their tulip field.